Human–animal breastfeeding: Breastfeeding by animals of humans

 Terracotta feeding bottles surviving from the third millennium BC in Sumeria indicate that children who were not being breastfed were receiving animal milk, probably from cows.
 It is possible that some infants directly sucked lactating animals, which served as alternatives to wet nurses.
 Unless another lactating woman was available, a mother who lacked enough breast milk was likely to lose her child.
 To avert that possibility if a wet nurse was not available, an animal such as a donkey, cow, goat, sheep or dog could be employed.
 Suckling directly was preferable to milking an animal and giving the milk, as contamination by microbes during the milking process could lead to the infant contracting a deadly diarrheal disease.
 It was not until as late as the 1870s that stored animal milk became safe to drink due to the invention of pasteurisation and sterilisation.

-The Jewish Talmud permits children to suckle animals if the child's welfare dictates it.
+The Jewish Talmud permits children to suckle from even ritually unclean animals if the child's welfare demands it.